isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 }
 ```

 Choose a folder to accept your uploaded files.
-The application will need a path to this folder.
+The application needs a path to this folder.
 Find the absolute path by using a relative path joined with \_\_dirname:

 ```
 const uploadFolder = path.join(__dirname, "../uploads");
 ```

-Since the file is submitted via post, we need to respond to a post message on the server side:
+Since the file is submitted via post, you need to respond to a post message on the server side:

 ```
 router.post('/', (req, res, next) => {